IllogicalTree/repository-scanner-tool/README.md

 ## Notes

-Currently only one repository is scanned, the majority of mine are only in 1 repository but I may enhance this in future.
+~~Currently only one repository is scanned, the majority of mine are only in 1 repository but I may enhance this in future.~~ A file with a list of repositories is expected, if you have only one repository only use 1 line.

 Ensure the repository URL provided is of the SSH (git@bitbucket) format as opposed to the http address.